 People who have been baptized in another denomination are not re-baptized.
 However, people who have been confirmed in another faith do make a profession of faith, are confirmed as Catholics, and receive Eucharist as Catholics at the Easter Vigil.
 Proper formation is necessary for you to understand what it is you are professing and receiving.

 If you would like to be contacted or have any questions or comments fill out the RCIA Inquiry Contact Form below.
-For more information, contact Marty Lucas at email@example.com.
+For more information, contact Kelly Hernandez at email@example.com or 821-2122.